 What is plastic recycling?

 ‘Recycling’ means any recovery operation by which waste materials are reprocessed into products, materials or substances whether for the original or other purposes.
-It includes the reprocessing of organic material but does not include energy recovery and the reprocessing into materials that are to be used as fuels or for backfilling operations.
+It includes the reprocessing of organic material but excludes energy recovery and the reprocessing of materials intended for use as fuels or for backfilling operations.

 Article 3(17), Waste Framework Directive

-Plastic recycling is an important piece of the puzzle in solving the issue of waste management.
-Being among the best alternative feedstocks to virgin plastics, the use of recyclates reduces Europe’s dependency on natural resources while decreasing CO2 emissions by up to 90%.
+Plastic recycling plays a crucial role in addressing the waste management problem.
+Being among the best alternative feedstocks to virgin plastics, the use of recyclates reduces Europe’s dependency on natural resources while decreasing CO₂ emissions by up to 90%.

-Recycling plastic waste into new products is a piece of the puzzle in a sustainable waste management.
+Recycling plastic waste into new products is a piece of the puzzle in sustainable waste management.

 There are two main categories of technologies for plastic recycling: